-The Secret Connection Between Keanu Reeves, UFOs and Polish Sci-Fi
+The Secret Links Between Keanu Reeves, UFOs & Polish Sci-Fi

-A few months ago, the Kuyavian and Pomeranian Voivodeship – the Polish equivalent of, let’s say, Nebraska – posted a video on its official Youtube channel in which Keanu Reeves declares: "Kujawsko-Pomorskie.
-It’s great to be here".
+At the end of 2014, the Kuyavian and Pomeranian Voivodeship – the Polish equivalent of, let’s say, Nebraska – posted a video on its official Youtube channel in which Keanu Reeves declares: 'Kujawsko-Pomorskie.
+It’s great to be here'.
 As a typical Polish girl from the eastern part of the country, and probably much like everyone else who watched the clip, I started to wonder why a Hollywood star, teenage crush and idol, feels so great in northern Poland, which is no doubt a pleasant place to be, but an infrequent glamour destination, to say the least.
-Does Keanu Reeves have Polish roots?
-Pretty much everyone does, so that wouldn’t be much of an explanation.
-Is he dating a Polish model?
-Here Colin Farrell and Alicja-Bachleda Curuś’s marriage popped into my mind.
-Or maybe he’s just into post-Communist countries with complicated histories and an even more complicated present?
-Or he fell in love with the irresistible taste of Polish cuisine?

-It happens sometimes that Western celebrities are hired by large Polish banks or corporation to advertise their services, but this was a commercial from a public regional organization, making the whole story even more mystifying.
-Here is Keanu below in all his enigmatic glory, and for those wondering, he makes a pretty good job of pronouncing Kujawsko-Pomorskie.
+On occasion, Western celebrities are hired by large Polish banks or corporations to advertise their services, but this here was a commercial from a public regional organisation, making the whole story even more mystifying.
+Here is Keanu below in all his enigmatic glory – and for those wondering, he makes a pretty good job of pronouncing 'Kujawsko-Pomorskie'.